ContinuumIO/numbapro-examples/multigpu/README.md

 In CUDA Python, push/pop contexts is not supported yet.
 On the another hand, we support a multithreaded model in doing so since using threads in Python is easy and portable.

 ## Beware

 While the CUDA calls are threadsafe, the Numba compiler is not.
-Users must lock whenever calling any compiling functions (e.g. jit, autojit).
+Users must lock whenever calling any compiling functions (e.g. jit).

 ## Files